12Siva/PersonalTutorPOC/README.md

 ### Future Work

+1. Proof of concept for calling OpenAI API
+2. Proof of concept of leveraging GCP's PALM API via Makersuite
-1. Proof of concept for minting NFTs on OpenSea
+3. Proof of concept for minting NFTs on OpenSea

-2. Go through to learn corporate finance for Pitchbook:
+4. Go through to learn corporate finance for Pitchbook:

 ![Screenshot 2023-05-10 at 8 23 12 PM](https://github.com/12Siva/PersonalTutorPOC/assets/7332619/a9ed0ff4-7bd3-4769-83e5-1fd13b508566)